rafi911/Firebase-colour-sensor-esp8266/README.md

 2. change database URL, AUTH key and router information on the code
 3. UPload the code into ESP8266-12E micro-controller
 4. RUN and ENJOY
-the colors are detected by color sensor and send to Firebase database for different